 It needs to be plugged in, but the cable is long enough that you can pop the lamp on a bedside table or a desk.
 It can stand in portrait or landscape position thanks to its kickstand, and the only button or control is the on/off button on the back.

 The effects of the lamp will vary from person to person, so it’s tricky to offer a verdict on whether or not it’ll work for you, but 30 minutes whilst getting ready for work made us feel noticeably more awake and alert in the morning.

 It’s one of the cheaper SAD lamps we’ve seen, but others with higher price tags often include alarm clocks or wake up features.
 If you have been diagnosed with SAD (seasonal affective disorder), you are eligible for VAT relief on this product, which means you can purchase it for £75 from Lumie’s website.
-Otherwise, with VAT included it’s priced at £90 and is available from Amazon, or for just £72 from John Lewis right now.
+Otherwise, with VAT included it’s typically priced at £90 and is available from Amazon, or for from John Lewis.

 Philips EnergyUp SAD light